 This was a trip I had done as a child many years ago, but I really wanted to do it again at an older age so I could appreciate it fully.
 Plus it gave us a break from endless walking around the city!

 We got picked up from our hotel at around 4pm and headed off into the Arabian Desert with two other couples and our driver.
 Once you’re out of the city, there’s really not a lot to see apart from the odd sand dune or pylon.
 It really allows you to see what Dubai was like before the city was built.

-After our stop we hopped back into the jeep, crossed the road and then went off-road until we got to the mega sand dunes.
+After a short stop for a toilet break we hopped back into the jeep, crossed the road and then went off-road until we got to the mega sand dunes.
 We had a quick five minute break to take photos, and then before we knew it we were being hurried back into the car before speeding off over each dune at god knows what speed.
 Despite the odd terrifying vertical drop, it was literally the most hilarious experience.

-It was such an incredible experience which I’m so glad we had the opportunity to do!
-If you’re heading to Dubai, make sure you book a place on one of these tours – it gives you such a great insight into Arabic culture.
+It was such an incredible experience to do the sunset desert safari.
+If you’re heading to Dubai, make sure you book a place on one of these tours!
+Our tour was booked through Dubai Desert Safari.